Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/1-setup/4-installation.md

 #### Without a monitor
 Wait 15 minutes and try to log in as _ethereum/ethereum_ via SSH.
 If the user is unavailable, the first run did not execute the installation tasks.
 In such case
-- Log into the device using the default user credentials[^2]
+- Log into the device using the default user credentials
 - Reboot the device with the command:
   ```bash
   sudo reboot